apache/airflow/docs/concepts.rst

 .. image:: img/branch_bad.png

-SubDAGs
+SubDags
 =======

-SubDAGs are perfect for repeating patterns.
+SubDags are perfect for repeating patterns.
 Defining a function that returns a DAG object is a nice design pattern when using Airflow.

 Airbnb uses the *stage-check-exchange* pattern when loading data.
 Data is staged